Where to see hot lava

 The only place where one could watch hot lava up close almost every day with reasonable safety used to be Kalapana, on the Big Island of Hawaii.
 The trip involved driving to Kalapana and then leaving the car behind in the free county parking lot at the start of the lava trail for the last couple of miles of the trip.

-Today’s lava report: Flowing red hot lava on the island of Hawaii is not visible right now.
-People who visit the Kalapana lava area these days do it to see unique formations of hardened lava, or to ask Goddess Pele (e.g. for good luck or success).
+Today’s lava report: Red hot lava on the island of Hawaii is only visible inside Kilauea volcano’s caldera.
+People who visit the Kalapana lava trail area these days do it to see unique formations of hardened lava, or to ask Goddess Pele (e.g. for good luck or success).
 Some visit to catch unique visual phenomena, for example gold lava.
 (This occasional phenomenon is caused by a rare local combination of sunlight angle, air temperature, lava rock moisture and other factors.
 The lava rock did not turn into gold, obviously.)

 Walking the 10+ mile round trip from the parking in Kalapana used to take three times as long as the alternatives, biking or shuttling the bigger part of it.
 One would get tempted to sneak past the Local Traffic Only sign too with the car, to spot hot lava from the vehicle.
 In fact, to get close to hot lava required going well past Gate 2.

 One of the places one can still visit in Kalapana is the Hot Foot lava exhibit (tel.
 808-938-7842) near Gate 1.
 In Volcano village, some areas of the Volcanoes National Park are still open but not many due to the subsidence of Halemaumau crater.
 Some of its forest trails offer lookouts with soaring remote views.